-Luke 15:11-19 by Patty Friesen (Fourth Sunday of Lent, March 27/22)
+Luke 15:11-19 by Patty Friesen (Feb.
+21/16)

-Spiritual writer Henri Nouwen says today's parable of the Prodigal Son should be called The story of two lost sons and a father.
-It is a three part drama with three major players, the younger son, the father and the elder son and each deserve their own sermon on Fourth Lent, Palm Sunday and Easter.
-I have preached this lost family trilogy a number of years ago but just like we enjoy reruns of our favourite TV shows, let's enjoy this sermon rerun and I'm sure no one remembers it from the first time I preached it anyhow.

-I will be using Henri Nouwen's reflections on Rembrandt's famous painting The Return of the Prodigal.
-(Slide) Rembrandt completed this work shortly before his death in 1669.
+Spiritual writer Henri Nouwen says today's parable of the Prodigal Son should be called The story of a father and two lost sons.
+It is a three part drama with three major players, the younger son, the forgiving father and the elder son and each that deserve their own sermon these next weeks of Lent.
+I will be using Henri Nouwen's reflections on Rembrandt's famous painting The Return of the Prodigal. (show) Rembrandt completed this work shortly before his death in 1669.
 It is the signature work of his faith - the Gospel encapsulated in one image.
-The Return of the Prodigal painting is in The Hermitage in St. Petersburg, Russia.
-Named The Hermitage as a place of contemplation, Rembrandt's work of art invites contemplation.
+The Return of the Prodigal's home is in The Hermitage in St. Petersburg, Russia; itself named as a place of contemplation, it is a work of art that invites contemplation.
 Henri Nouwen himself spent four hours with this piece and it became a turning point in his career.
 After this he quit teaching at Harvard Divinity School in Boston and moved to the L'Arche community for differently abled adults in Montreal.
-He said, "I was that younger son; exhausted from long travels.
+He said, "I was that younger son exhausted from long travels.
 I was looking for a home where I could feel safe.
 I needed a place where I could belong, a place where I could feel at home."

-The story begins: There was a man who had two sons.
+(Rembrandt's Wild Son) The story begins: There was a man who had two sons.
 The younger of them said to his father, "Father give me the share of the property that will belong to me."
-So the father divided his property between his two sons.
+So the father divided his property between them.
 A few days later, the younger son gathered all he had and traveled to a distant country.
-This is a shocking opener for those listening to Jesus' story.
+This is a shocking open for those listening to Jesus' story.
 For a son to ask for the inheritance before his father's death, means he can't wait for his father to die.
+What kind of person is this?
 I don't think we can grasp how offensive this is in an ancient Middle Eastern culture where respect for elders is the highest value.
 Furthermore, that he leaves for a distant culture is equally offensive.
 We can't understand this because in our culture, we all leave home sometime.
 In fact, our parents can't wait to get us out of the house.
-But in biblical Middle Eastern culture, leaving home is a defiant rejection of the precious relationships in family and the larger community.
+But in Middle Eastern culture, leaving home is a defiant rejection of the precious relationships in family and the larger community.
 One interpreter said, the younger son's sin is not in wild living but in leaving home in the first place.
 Going to a distant country suggests that he hates his family so much that he can't get away far enough.